Towards Real Time Control of Water Engineering with Nonlinear Hyperbolic Partial Differential Equations: On the Control to State Map

 \subsection{State Equation Solution Existence}

 A major challenge in hydrological modeling that presents limitations for the formulation and development of optimal control tools is the limited understanding of the basic solution and regularity properties for this class of functions.
-Namely, it has been generally observed that only a restricted set of initial and boundary conditions is consistent with the existence of a solution as far as a stable and accurate numerical simulation.
+Namely, it has been generally observed that only a restricted set of initial and boundary conditions is consistent with the existence of solutions that can be stably and accurately simulated numerically.
 However, precise quantitative requirements are absent, and hydrologists either rely on catalogs of known acceptable conditions, or try various conditions until finding one suitable for simulation, or eschew physical modeling altogether and use empirical ``HBV'' models~\cite{bergstrom2015interpretation}, which, however, generalize poorly across regimes and ambient conditions.
 For a general survey, see, e.g.,~\cite{paniconi2015physically} and also see~\cite{cheng1993tidal} for a well-known representative comprehensive case study of hydrological modeling in the San Francisco Bay.

 Formally, the nonconservative form indicates that even Young's measures and statistical solutions are not applicable, and completely Generalized Function Spaces, corresponding to Colombeau algebras, see e.g.,~\cite{colombeau2011elementary}, become the most appropriate functional analysis toolbox.